eecanada/moshify/README.md

 [Click to view page](https://moshcloud.netlify.app/)

 * User lands on a beautiful hero page.
-* With the use of AOS a CSS animation library, as the user scrolls down the page, certain elements will fade into the page creating a dynamic UI
+* With the use of AOS a CSS animation library, as the user scrolls down the page, certain elements will fade into the page creating a dynamic UI.
-* Responsive first design
+* Responsive first design.